Warner Village Cinemas: Other territories

-In October 2009, the Italian franchise of Warner Village was bought by the Benetton Group and merged with Mediaset's Medusa Cinema to create The Space Cinema.
+In October 2009, the Italian franchise of Warner Village was bought by the Benetton Group and merged with Mediaset's Medusa Multicinema to create The Space Cinema.
 It was originally a joint venture between Warner Bros.
 International Theatres, Village Roadshow Australia and Focus Srl., the local Italian partner.
-This was the last surviving branch of the Warner Village Cinema franchise.
+This was the last surviving branch of the Warner Village Cinemas franchise.

 Sponsorship

-From March 2, 2001 until December 2003, Warner Village Cinemas was the sponsor of LWT's weather forecasts (or simply London Weekend Weather / London Weather at the Weekend as from 2 November 2002), as well as being advertised on some British Warner Home Videos.
+From March 2, 2001, until December 2003, Warner Village Cinemas was the sponsor of ITV LWT's weather forecasts (or simply London Weekend Weather / London Weather at the Weekend as from 2 November 2002), as well as being advertised on some British Warner Home Video releases.
 On the 2002 video game The Getaway, Warner Village was promoted through advertising billboards which could be found on London Taxis throughout the game.